davisjam/davisjam.github.io/_pages/join-lab.md

 I believe that anyone with a will to learn can succeed in research, but to help me understand how you might fit into the team I would like to know:

-- Why are interested in my lab in particular?
+- Why are you interested in my lab in particular?
 - What experience do you have in research? (e.g., teaching yourself new things, reading technical papers)
 - What experience do you have in building software? (e.g., internships, projects)